-- A. Landscaping. - 1.
-Existing native vegetation is encouraged to be retained to the maximum extent practicable.
+A. Landscaping.

+- 1. Existing native vegetation is encouraged to be retained to the maximum extent practicable.
 All plants listed on the Oregon City Nuisance Plant List shall be removed from the site prior to issuance of a final occupancy permit for the building. - 2.
-Except as allowed elsewhere in Title 16 or 17 of this Code, all areas to be credited towards landscaping shall be installed with growing plant materials. - Pursuant to OCMC 17.49, landscaping requirements within the Natural Resource Overlay District, other than landscaping required for parking lots, may be met by preserving, restoring and permanently protecting native vegetation and habitat on development sites. - 4.
+Except as allowed elsewhere in Title 16 or 17 of this Code, all areas to be credited towards landscaping shall be installed with growing plant materials. - 3.
+Pursuant to OCMC 17.49, landscaping requirements within the Natural Resource Overlay District, other than landscaping required for parking lots, may be met by preserving, restoring and permanently protecting native vegetation and habitat on development sites. - 4.
 A landscaping plan shall be prepared by a registered landscape architect for new or revised landscaped areas and parking lots.
 Landscape architect approval is not required for tree removal and/or installation if the species are chosen from an approved street tree list.
 A certified landscape designer, arborist, or nurseryman shall be acceptable in lieu of a landscape architect for projects with less than five hundred square feet of landscaping.
 All landscape plans shall include a mix of vertical (trees and shrubs) and horizontal elements (grass, groundcover, etc.) that within three years will cover one hundred percent of the landscape area.
 Plant species listed on the Oregon City Nuisance Plant list are prohibited and native species are encouraged.
 No mulch, bark chips, or similar materials shall be allowed at the time of landscape installation except under the canopy of shrubs and within two feet of the base of trees. - 5.
 Landscaping shall be visible from public thoroughfares to the extent practicable. - 6.
 The landscaping in parking areas shall not obstruct lines of sight for safe traffic operation and shall comply with all requirements of OCMC 10.32, Traffic Sight Obstructions.

-A mitigation plan within the NROD is required based on a 2:1 ratio (mitigation plan area:NROD disturbed area).
+Finding: Complies.
+A mitigation plan within the NROD is required based on a 2:1 ratio (mitigation plan area: NROD disturbed area).
 Based on Mitigation Plan Option 2 discussed in section 17.49, the replanting of 50 trees and 249 shrubs are being required.
 The landscaping for the mitigation plan has been prepared by a licensed arborist and the mitigation plan report has been prepared by an environmental professional.

 - B. Vehicular Access and Connectivity. - 1.
-Parking areas shall be located behind the building façade that is closest to the street, below buildings, or on one or both sides of buildings. - 2.
-Existing or future connections to adjacent sites through the use of vehicular and pedestrian access easements which provide connection from the right-of-way to the adjoining property shall be provided. - 3.
-Parcels larger than three acres shall provide streets as required in OCMC 16.12. - 4.
+Parking areas shall be located behind the building façade that is closest to the street, below buildings, or on one or both sides of buildings. - Existing or future connections to adjacent sites through the use of vehicular and pedestrian access easements which provide connection from the right-of-way to the adjoining property shall be provided. - 3.
+Parcels larger than three acres shall provide streets as required in OCMC16.12. - 4.
 Parking garage entries shall not be more than half of the streetscape.

-New parking areas are not being proposed for this development.
+Finding: Complies.
+New parking spaces are not being proposed for this development.
 There is existing parking that is located on the site, but no changes for the existing parking is being proposed.
-This development consists of a paved access road that is not intended for public use, only for fire truck turn-around and access road.
+This development consists of a paved access road that is not intended for public use, only for fire truck turnaround and access road.
+No new connections to abutting properties are envisioned due to topographic and geologic hazard constraints nor are they proportional to this proposal as it is limited in scope.,